-Looking for good Asian food in Washington, DC?
+Looking for the best Asian food in Washington, DC?
 Well, you’re in luck because we’re about to drop some serious knowledge on y’all.
-So, here are 7 must try Asian restaurants in the district that will leave you completely and utterly satisfied!
-Read for recommendations on bomb dishes we love along with hours, order info and more.
+Here are 15 must try Asian restaurants in the district that will leave you completely and utterly satisfied!
+Be excited because you’re in for a serious treat.

 There’s a reason Washingtonian named Anju the number 1 best restaurant in the DC area.
-If you’re looking to enjoy delicious Korean comfort food in the capital, you gotta check ’em out.
-They’re now open for indoor dining, and both their brunch and dinner menus are straight fire.
+If you’re looking to enjoy delicious Korean comfort food in the capital, you gotta check ’em out – both their brunch and dinner menus are straight fire.

 Don’t sleep on their brunch menu either though.
-Their breakfast sandwich and goguma french toast will high key change your life.
-The former’s maple samgyeopsal (pork belly), gyeran-mari (think of this as a rolled Korean omelette for all intents and purposes), cheddar cheese and mayo served on O Bakery’s milk bread, and the latter’s a thicc – yes, with two c’s – french toast stuffed with sweet potato and cream cheese.
-It comes with marshmallow fluff and unicorns!
+Their breakfast sandwich and french toast will high key change your life.
+The former’s maple samgyeopsal (pork belly), gyeran-mari (think of this as a rolled Korean omelette for all intents and purposes), cheddar cheese and mayo served on O Bakery’s milk bread, and the latter’s a thicc – yes, with two c’s – french toast stuffed with magic.
+They also offer a mean hot chicken sandwich.

 2. The Game